mattijn/topojson/docs/contributing.md

 ---

 # Contribute
+{: .no_toc}

+Contributions are much welcome for the documentation and for defects.
+Defects means here both behaviour not conforming the specification and missing but desirable features.
+The following two sections describes the process that I use for code development and documentation writing.

+1. TOC
+{:toc}

+* * *

-## Package
+## Contribution for the Python Package

+The code and development happens in this GitHub [repository](http://github.com/mattijn/topojson).

+For contributions, use the following guidelines:

 1. Fork the project on GitHub, clone the fork to your Operating System and open the repository as folder/workspace in your favorite IDE. _I use VSCode + Python extension._

 2. Any change applied to the source code should be tested against the multiple tests included within the repository.

-3. Once satisfied push the changes you've made as a new branch to your fork and create a Pull Request to the original repository.
+3. Once satisfied, push your changes as a new branch to your fork and create a Pull Request to the original repository.

-4. A Pull Request triggers the tests again on the main GitHub repository and only after passing these tests a PR can be merged into master by the maintainer.
+4. A Pull Request triggers the Continous Integration tests on the main GitHub repository and only after passing these tests a PR can be merged into master by the maintainer.

+* * *

-## Documentation
+## Contribution for the Documentation

 The documentation page is build upon Github Pages.
 To build the documentation page locally, make sure you have installed:
 1. Ruby